On this page

 Doctors usually do not test people to see if they have been infected with the rabies virus.
 Reliable test results are usually not obtained until the disease has progressed to an advanced stage.
 Instead, doctors generally rely on tests of suspect animals to determine if a person has been exposed to the virus.

 There is no successful treatment for rabies once the disease has progressed to the point where signs appear.
-Only three patients in medical history have survived the disease after it progressed to this stage.
-Medical treatment can sometimes extend life but the disease eventually ends in death.
+Medical treatment can sometimes extend life but the disease almost always eventually ends in death.
 It is very important to stop the disease from developing in people who may have been exposed to the rabies virus.

 All workers at potential risk of contracting rabies should be informed about the disease, its characteristics, and the nature of the risk.